Correct at 30/06/2023

 Or call one of our expert advisers today on:

-When your mortgage deal finishes, you’ll usually automatically move onto your lender’s standard variable rate (SVR).
-This tends to be higher than the rate you’ve been paying, so it’s a good idea to start looking at your options around 3 to 6 months before your current deal ends.
+Have you ever thought about changing mortgage providers?
+If your current mortgage deal is coming to an end, you may be able to save money if you switch mortgage.
+When your mortgage deal finishes, you’ll usually be automatically moved onto your lender’s standard variable rate (SVR).
+This tends to be higher than the rate you’ve been paying, so it’s a good idea to start looking at switching mortgage lenders around 3 to 6 months before your current deal ends.

-If you’re switching to a new deal with the same lender, the costs involved can be lower than moving provider.
-Bear in mind that your current lender may only be able to provide you with a limited number of options, so it’s worth comparing mortgages from across the market to find the best deal for you.
+If you’re happy to switch mortgages with the same lender, the costs involved can be lower than moving providers.
+However, your current lender may only be able to provide you with a limited number of options, so it’s worth comparing mortgages from across the market to find the best deal for you.
 Moving away from your current lender could mean you’ll have a much wider choice of mortgages at better rates.

 You can switch mortgage deals early, but you may have to pay an Early Repayment Charge (ERC) to leave your existing deal.
 These charges can be expensive, so you may be better off waiting for your current deal to finish before you switch.
 Our experts can help you work out whether you should change your mortgage now or wait.
 If you want to compare one deal against another, take a look at our mortgage comparison calculator.